pjsip/pjproject_docs/docs/source/get-started/ios/build_instructions.rst

 to set the video device to the correct orientation.

 For sample usage, please refer to :source:`ipjsuaAppDelegate.m <pjsip-apps/src/pjsua/ios/ipjsua/ipjsuaAppDelegate.m>`.
-:pr:`1861` explains this feature in detail.
+Ticket :pr:`1861` explains this feature in detail.

 .. _ios_openssl: